quantumlib/Stim/glue/sample/README.md

 The columns are:

 - `shots` (unsigned int): How many times the circuit was sampled.
-  - `errors` (unsigned int): How many times the decoder failed to predict the logical observable.
+- `errors` (unsigned int): How many times the decoder failed to predict any logical observable.
-      The errors field may also have type `Dict[str, int]`, with a value like `{"E_":100,"EE":300}`.
-      In this case the keys correspond to types of error that occurred and the values are how often that specific type of error occurred.
 - `discards` (unsigned int): How many times a shot was discarded because a postselected detector fired or because the decoder incorrectly predicted the value of a postselected observable.
 Discarded shots never count as errors.
 - `seconds` (non-negative float): How many CPU core seconds it took to simulate and decode these shots.
 - `decoder` (str): Which decoder was used.